R Lalique Cire Perdue Wasp Vase by Rene Lalique

 February 21st, 2024

 Dear Readers, this will be a slow growing post beginning with the creation of a list of auction house names.
-Time permitting explanations will be added for many auction houses explaining why we included them on this list.
+Explanations will be added for each auction house stating why we included them on this list.

 And when we say “Typical R. Lalique Collectors” we are excluding sophisticated and knowledgeable collectors with many years of collecting experience who may have already amassed large collections or been involved with R. Lalique for decades.
 Most R. Lalique collectors have a few to a few dozen pieces.
 They have bought things they liked, and are looking for opportunities to acquire more R. Lalique items that appeal to them.
 They don’t have the expertise of long time collectors because they don’t have the same level of experience in the collecting field.
 From our experience, many or most typical collectors are hoping that the items they buy will appreciate in value over time, and provide some kind of return on their investment while they enjoy their items as decorative objects.

 Also, many of the places that we will refer to as auction houses, are just retail stores running online auctions as part of their marketing strategy.
-Also, some are just people in an office so there is no store, AND no live events.
+Some are just people in an office so there is no store, AND no live events.
 So it’s not just places that have a live auction that you can attend.
 For many of these “auction houses”, the only way to bid is online as they don’t conduct live in-person auctions.
-Finally as is always our position, if anyone has a problem with any information contained in the following list, we will cheerfully and promptly make an necessary corrections.
+Finally, we will not list auctions on our main auction page that are being conducted by any of the “auction houses” on this list.
+And as is always our policy, if anyone has a problem with any information contained in the following list, we will cheerfully and promptly make any necessary corrections.

 So enough with the chitchat, the first entry is a no brainer.

 They had a blue fake Ecailles Vase coming up in their September 2023 auction.
 We notified them with all appropriate information and evidence that it was a fake.
 They went ahead and sold it anyway.
-The got €1980 for it according to their own report of the sale.
-Here is a link to Fake Ecailles Vase on their website.
+They got €1980 for it according to their own report of the sale.

 3. ACTIVITY AUCTIONS – DOVER DELEWARE